 However, the SOQ of the VIX Index differs from the calculation of the VIX Index at all other times.

-The SOQ calculation uses SPX options or SPXW (warrant) options from a single expiration of 30 calendar days in the future.
-But it does not account for the interruption of volatility calculated with near-term and next-term options.
+The SOQ calculation uses SPX options or SPXW (weekly) options from a single expiration of 30 calendar days in the future.
+Unlike the standard VIX calculation, which blends near- and next-term options to maintain a constant 30-day horizon, the SOQ uses a single set of SPX options expiring exactly 30 days out.

 The strike range of an SOQ calculation also differs from that of the VIX Index calculation at other times.